 Chopin died, and after a couple of months, Eminescu was born.
-Like some divine force had thought not to leave our tiny planet without immortal, beautiful minds.
-Furthermore, the same power changed the longitude and latitude, and the means of communication with the rest of us, the people.
+It looks lime the universe using its unique divine force had a thought not to leave our tiny planet without immortal, beautiful minds.
+But universe decided to change the longitude and latitude of their place of living, their language, and their means of communication with the rest of us.

-Namely, from Poland to Romania and from music to poems!
+Namely, the universe decided to move from Poland and music to Romania and poems!

-To move from “joy for the ears” to “joy for the eyes,” both in charge of developing our awareness, awakening us.
+To move from “joy for the ears” to “joy for the eyes,” with both in charge of developing awareness and thus awakening us.
+We humans are always in need of it, as we like sleeping.

 And the same force has triggered the talent they possessed by injecting two crucial ingredients :